pamelalee26/pamela-lee/README.md

 # Hi there, I'm Pamela 👋

-I'm a passionate developer with a love for coding and problem-solving.
+I'm a penultimate Computer Science student at Nanyang Technological University.
+I am a passionate developer with a love for coding and problem-solving.
 Welcome to my GitHub profile!

-🔭 **Currently Working On:**
--
+I enjoy data science and software development.

 🌱 **Currently Learning:**
 - Exploring advanced CSS techniques for responsive design.